On the Theory of Continual Learning with Gradient Descent for Neural Networks: Experiments

 \section{Experiments}

 We demonstrate the impact of sample size, number of tasks, and network width on the performance of continual learning for different loss functions, activations functions, data distributions, architectures, step-sizes and training horizons.
-For each task $k\ge 1$ defined as $\mu_+^{(k)}= \frac{1}{\sqrt{d}}(\mathbf{e}_{2k-1} +\mathbf{e}_{2k}),~\mu_-^{(k)}= \frac{1}{\sqrt{d}}(\mathbf{e}_{2k-1} -\mathbf{e}_{2k}),$ where we denote the $i$th standard basis vector with $\mathbf{e}_i\in\R^d.$ We include the implementation details for each figure and additional experiments, including experiments on the MNIST dataset as well as transformer architecture, in Appendix \ref{app:add_exp}.
-The code for reproducing the results is publicly available online.\footnote{\url{https://github.com/hosseinta2/continual-learning-with-neural-nets.git}}

-\paragraph{Impact of sample-size, training horizon and number of Tasks} The first data model we consider is the XOR cluster (Section \ref{sec:prst}) with orthogonal mean vectors.
-Figure \ref{fig:1} shows how sample-size affects the train-loss forgetting for $K=3$ tasks using quadratic activation and linear loss.
+We include the implementation details for each figure and additional experiments, including experiments on the transformer architecture in Appendix \ref{app:add_exp}.
+The code for reproducing the results is publicly available online.\footnote{\url{https://github.com/hosseinta2/continual-learning-with-neural-nets.git}} \paragraph{Impact of sample-size, training horizon and number of Tasks.} The first data model we consider is the XOR cluster with orthogonal mean vectors.
+Fig. \ref{fig:1} shows how sample-size affects the train-loss forgetting for $K=3$ tasks using quadratic activation and linear loss.
 Here, we increase the sample size for each task from $n=2500$ to $n=5000$, showing how the increase can diminish test-error forgetting.
-Figure \ref{fig:2} in the appendix repeats this experiment for different problem parameters.
+Fig. \ref{fig:2} in the appendix repeats this experiment for different problem parameters.
 The observations from both plots are in-line with our theoretical insights on the role of sample-size on train and test time forgetting.